Breekpot/docs/bloqs/overview.rst

 |

 Characteristics of a Bloq:
-  * It's a digital representation of a certificate
+  * It's a digital representation of a (partial) economic ownership certificate
-  * The certificate is a proof of partial economic, non-voting, ownership
+  * Bloqs entitle holders to the profits being made, it doesn't give them voting rights
+  * Bloqs holders are not liable for a potential loss
   * Bloqs are fungible
-  * Bloqs are tradable peer-to-peer without notary involvement
+  * Bloqs can be traded directly peer-to-peer without notary approval
-  * Bloq holders should be identifiable to prevent money laundering
+  * Bloq holders should always be identifiable to prevent money laundering
-  * Bloq holders are entitled to their share of the monthly rent (after costs)

 |